nus-cs2103-AY2223S1/tp/docs/UserGuide.md

   * e.g `n/NAME [c/CLASS_NAME]` can be used as `n/John Doe c/CS1231S` or as `n/John Doe`.
 * Items with `...` after them can be used multiple times.
   * e.g. `[c/CLASS_NAME...]` can be used as ` ` (i.e. 0 times since it is also optional), `c/CS1101S`, `c/CS2030 c/ST2334` etc.
-* Parameters, excluding the index parameter, can be in any order.
+* Parameters, excluding index parameters, can be in any order.
   * e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.
   * e.g. while `assign INDEX c/CLASS_NAME` is acceptable, `assign c/CLASS_NAME INDEX` is not acceptable.
-* If a parameter is expected only once in the command but you specified it multiple times, the parser takes the last occurrence of the parameter only.
+* If a parameter is expected only once in a command but you specified it multiple times, the parser takes only the last occurrence of the parameter.
-  * e.g. if you specify `p/12341234 p/56785678`, only `p/56785678` are being taken.
+  * e.g. if you specify `p/12341234 p/56785678`, only `p/56785678` will be taken.
 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) are ignored by the parser.
-  * e.g. if the command specifies `help 123`, the parser interprets as `help`.
+  * e.g. if the command specifies `help 123`, the parser interprets it as `help`.

 ### Modes
 In TA-Assist, you can switch into a mode called the **focus** mode, which lets you run tasks that are specific to (module) class.
 Therefore,